 There will be medical support/personnel provided by University of Missouri Healthcare at most events.
 If you must be transported by ambulance, the fee will be billed directly to you.

 Sports included in the Missouri State Senior Games shall be those recognized by the National Senior Games Association.
 Other sports/activities which benefit the citizens of Missouri are also included.
-Softball (July 21-22) and Triathlon (July 22), will be held in conjunction with the Show-Me STATE GAMES.
+Some events may be held in conjunction with the Show-Me STATE GAMES.